Skip to main content

 Under the Law No. 162 of 2017 on Statutory Audit of Annual Financial Statements and Annual Consolidated Financial Statements, CAFR is responsible for establishing ethical requirements for auditors under the oversight and delegation of the Statutory Audit Public Oversight Authority (ASPAAS).
 In 2021, the ASPAAS delegated the authority to translate the Code of Ethics to the Chamber of Financial Auditors of Romania (CAFR).

-As of October 2022, the CAFR has translated the 2021 International Code of Ethics which was subsequently approved and published by the ASPAAS for application.
-CAFR plans to translate the 2022 Handbook in Q3 2023.
-CAFR indicates it strives to meet continuously with the ASPAAS regarding any new and revised requirements and the need for timely translation and adoption.
+As of August 2024, the CAFR has translated the 2023 International Code of Ethics which was approved and published by the ASPAAS for application.
+CAFR strives to meet continuously with the ASPAAS regarding any new and revised requirements and the need for timely translation and adoption, given that ASPAAS has the final responsibility in this regard.

 CAFR supports the implementation of the IESBA Code of Ethics on an ongoing basis by informing and educating members on ethical requirements through its website, newsletters, and continuing professional development programs.
 It also makes clear the consequences of any misconduct.
 Additionally, CAFR’s Department for Admission, Continuous Education and Trainees, reviews changes in IESBA pronouncements and updates the curricula for professional education and training programs.
-For example, the CPD program for 2021 and 2022 includes training on revised independence standards.
+Ethics topics are included in each annual CPD program.

 CAFR also organizes technical seminars on an ongoing basis on the IESBA Code of Ethics in cooperation with the national and international professional bodies and large audit firms.

-CAFR could consider participating in the international standard-setting process by providing comments on exposure drafts issued by the IESBA to provide its perspective.
+CAFR regularly participates in the international standard-setting process by providing comments on exposure drafts issued by the IESBA to provide its perspective.

 Current Status: Sustain